dghuuloc/Neovim.Config/docs/learn-lua.md

   --example: print(i)
 end
 ```

+## Tables
+- The only way to structure data
+- Array, dictionary, object, list, queue, module,...
+- Any value can by a key, except `nil` and `nan`
+- Behind the scenes; array or hash table
+- Passed as reference
+- The length operator: `#`
 - In Lua, pairs is a built-in function used to iterate over all key-value pairs in a table.
 It returns a key-value pair for each iteration.
 Here's the basic syntax:
+  - `ipairs()` returns index-value pairs and is mostly used for numeric tables.
+The non-numeric keys are ignored as a whole, similar to numeric indices less than 1.
+In addition, gaps in between the indices lead to halts.
+The ordering is deterministic, by numeric magnitude.
+  - `pairs()` returns key-value pairs and is mostly used for associative tables.
+All keys are preserved, but the order is unspecified.
+  - In addition, while `pairs()` may be used to get the size of a table, using `ipairs()` for the same task is unsafe a priori, since it might miss some keys.
 ```lua
 for key, value in pairs(your_table) do
      print(key, value)